 star Ken Block to the Goodwood Estate to tear it up in his ‘Hoonicorn V2,’

 and revealed that the eagerly-awaited Route

 Creator for Forza Horizon 4 will arrive on October 25th with the game’s first

 In the meantime, be sure to check out our

 4 Review, which says “Forza Horizon 4 is the culmination of several arcade

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.